24 Meanings

 With his working class ties and his radical plans

-And he struggles and bleeds as he hangs on the cross
+And struggles and bleeds as he hangs on his cross

-Prelude/Angry Young Man Lyrics as written by Billy Joel
+Cover art for Angry Young Man lyrics by Billy Joel

 This is a catchy song, but I'm not a particularly big fan of the message.